shadownomad/codecademy-climate-change/codecademy_climate_change.md

 ## Ranking Functions

-### 6.Write a query to return a rank of the coldest temperatures on record (coldest_rank) along with year, state, and tempf or tempc.
+### 6. Write a query to return a rank of the coldest temperatures on record (coldest_rank) along with year, state, and tempf or tempc.

 ```SQL
 ELECT RANK()OVER (